 - Detachment of the Army of Italy combined with recruits of the Habsburg Hereditary Lands (10,000 men)

 - Dismounted cavalrymen of the Army of Italy (2,000 men)

 The Court of Vienna also ordered to raise the Landsturme (militia) of Upper Austrian to defend the Danube Valley against a possible winter offensive of the Franco-Bavarians.

 Towards the end of the year, the Bavarians had occupied the Castle of Obernberg and the Castle of Ortenburg to threaten Passau.
 They had also taken possession of Berchtesgaden and barricaded the road leading from there to Kufstein because the Elector of Bavaria feared the advance of an Imperial corps under Genral Solari from Kufstein.

 When the Imperial army was marched to its winter-quarters, a corps under General Gronsfeld was destined to winter in Bavaria.
+The Saxon Contingent spent the winter near Pisek in Bohemia.
 The Bavarians for their part took up their winter-quarters between the Iller and the Lech.